-|Trim Size / Pages||9.3 x 6.3 in / 272|
+|Trim Size / Pages||9 x 6 in / 272|

-Picking up where Jane Austen's Pride and Prejudice left off, The Bad Miss Bennet takes readers on a wild Regency romp with Lydia Wickham, née Bennet, who finds herself in dire need of a new husband
+Picking up where Jane Austen's Pride and Prejudice left off, The Bad Miss Bennet takes readers on a wild Regency romp with Lydia Wickham, née Bennet, who finds herself in dire need of a new husband.

 At least she bested her elder sisters and was the first to get married.
 She never could understand what all the fuss was about after she left Brighton with her gallant.
 It is a shame, though, that Mr. Wickham turned out to be a disappointing husband in so many aspects, the most notable being his early demise on the battlefields of Waterloo.
 And so Lydia, still not yet twenty and full of enterprising spirit, is in urgent need of a wealthy replacement.
 A lesser woman, without Lydia's natural ability to flirt uproariously on the dance floor and cheat seamlessly at the card table, would swoon in the wake of a dashing highwayman, a corrupt banker, and even an amorous Prince Regent.
 But on the hunt for a marriage that will make her rich, there's nothing that Lydia won't turn her hand to.
 In the meantime, she has no qualms about imposing on her sister Elizabeth's hospitality at Pemberly.
 After all, what is the point of having all that fine fortune if not to aid a poor, newly widowed younger sister?

 Jean Burnett studied at Exeter University and has a Masters degree from Cardiff, University of Wales.
 She has worked at the University of Bristol and has taught creative writing and written for a variety of agencies and magazines.
 Jean lives near Bath, England.